Acute inpatient rehabilitation

 Rehabilitation for the patient begins shortly after the time of amputation and continues until the completion of prosthetic rehabilitation.
 Our program includes both pre- and post-prosthetic services.

 The most severe form of arthritis, rheumatoid arthritis requires special rehabilitation services.
-Our program includes traditional therapy techniques coupled with a focus on diet, exercise and patient education.
+Our program includes traditional therapy techniques and a focus on diet, exercise and patient education.

 While most recovery from traumatic heart attack or bypass surgery is uneventful, prolonged ventilator dependence or critical care stays may necessitate formal rehabilitation prior to returning home.
 Our program combines the needed therapy with education to maximize functioning.

-Rehabilitation needs after orthopedic surgery vary greatly.
+Rehabilitation needs after orthopedic surgery vary.
 Our comprehensive program includes traditional therapy intervention, alternative techniques and pain management to maximize independence.

 The Firelands neurological disorders program is designed to meet the needs of those with chronic progressive conditions, including Parkinson's disease, Guillain-Barré syndrome and multiple sclerosis.
 Both physiatry and neurology are used to help patients become more independent and learn to minimize future medical issues.

-The oncology program promotes maximum functioning for individuals with cancer-related health problems within the limits imposed by their disease.
+The oncology program promotes maximum functioning for individuals with cancer-related health conditions.

 Treating musculoskeletal injuries and conditions is a short-term rehabilitation program that is individualized to meet the patients' needs, functional goals and extent of injury.